How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Clean

-• Wipe inside/out after every session.
+• Wipe inside and outside after every session

 Dry